Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 Slow-infused herbal balms aren't trying to do what Vaseline does.
 They are doing a different job: conditioning skin while delivering plant compounds, with light occlusion from beeswax rather than complete sealing from petroleum.
 The film is permeable enough to let skin function as designed; the oils underneath condition; the herbs add what plants have always added to skincare.

-From our garden — InVine's whole-herb balms are built from plants we grow in our Florida garden and slow-infuse for six to eight weeks in cold-extracted organic olive and coconut oils.
-Each finished balm is blended (never sealed) with beeswax from a local Tallahassee beekeeper and Vitamin E for shelf life.
+From our garden — InVine's whole-herb balms and creams are built from plants we grow in our Florida garden and slow-infuse for six to eight weeks in cold-extracted organic olive and coconut oils.
+Each finished product is blended with beeswax from a local Tallahassee beekeeper and Vitamin E for shelf life.

 Explore our whole-herb balm catalog →